- Search The Registry

 In 1995, Sutton became a member of the delegation of leading American business people selected by (then) U.S. Secretary of Commerce Ron Brown to represent the United States at the G-7 round table meeting on Telecommunications and High Technology.

 Sutton is also the man who had the historic Apollo Theater in Harlem refurbished and reopened.
 He became a mentor, a pioneer, and a trailblazer to people in business, government, and law.
-He has been the recipient of many awards, including the NAACP's Spingarn Medal.
+He received many awards, including the NAACP's Spingarn Medal.
 Though retired, Sutton continues to give to the community in politics, business, and communication.
-Percy Sutton died on December 26, 2009 (aged 89), in New York City.
+In New York City, Percy Sutton died on December 26, 2009 (aged 89).